Research Initiative

 output = {competencies: [...], strengths: [...], risks: [...]}

-Make the model meaningfully better at hiring reasoning.
-Clean data, remove ambiguous categories, expand edge cases, measure where the model misjudges role context.
+Make the model meaningfully better at domain-specific reasoning.
+Clean data, remove ambiguous categories, expand edge cases, measure where the model misjudges context.

-Success: Tuned model significantly outperforms base on held-out hiring examples, with fewer confused labels and better role awareness.
+Success: Tuned model significantly outperforms base on held-out domain examples, with fewer confused labels and better context awareness.

 Lock the schema and make outputs production-grade.
-Add confidence levels, evidence traceability, and explicit reasoning that app logic can consume reliably.
+Add confidence levels, evidence traceability, and explicit reasoning that application logic can consume reliably.

 # Structured, machine-consumable output